ropensci/rentrez/README.md

 calls to the Eutils API.
 This allows users to take advantage of some of `httr`'s configuration options.

-In particular, any `rentrez` function that interacts with the Eutils api will pass the value of argument `config` along to `httr`'s  `GET` function.
+Any `rentrez` function that interacts with the Eutils api will pass the value of the argument `config` along to `httr`'s  `GET` function.
 For instance, if you acess the internet through a proxy you use the `httr` function `use_proxy()` to provide connection details to an entrez call: